Avaneesh-khandekar/Resume-Maker-With-Student-Database/README.md

 •	Admin Login to permanently delete record of a student.
 •	A Reset function to clear data without permanently deleting.

-FRONT END - Java AWT and Swing.
+Front End - Java AWT and Swing.
-BACK END - SQLite
+Back End - SQLite

 # Libraries:
 1.	sqlitejdbc-v056.